lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **"TS_EXP_IF_THEN_ELSE” (BooleanExpType, DoubleExpType | StringExpType, DoubleExpType | StringExpType)**
 Output: Conditional Expression
-Expression that if the “if” condition is met, it will return the “then” expression, otherwise it will return the “else” expression.
+Expression that if the “if” condition is met, it returns the “then” expression, otherwise it returns the “else” expression.

 **"TS_EXP_IF_THEN” (BooleanExpType, DoubleExpType | StringExpType)**
 Output: Conditional Expression
-Expression that if the “if” condition is met, it will return the “then” expression, otherwise it will return null.
+Expression that if the “if” condition is met, it returns the “then” expression, otherwise it returns null.

 **"TS_EXP_MATCH_CASE” (Array[TS_EXP_IF_THEN], DoubleExpType | StringExpType)**
 Output: Conditional Expression